Semi-log plot: log–linear plot

 This can be generalized for any point, instead of just F1:

 Real-world examples

 Phase diagram of water

 In physics and chemistry, a plot of logarithm of pressure against temperature can be used to illustrate the various phases of a substance, as in the following for water:

 2009 "swine flu" progression

 While ten is the most common base, there are times when other bases are more appropriate, as in this example:

+Notice that while the horizontal (time) axis is linear, with the dates evenly spaced, the vertical (cases) axis is logarithmic, with the evenly spaced divisions being labelled with successive powers of two.
+The semi-log plot makes it easier to see when the infection has stopped spreading at its maximum rate, i.e. the straight line on this exponential plot, and starts to curve to indicate a slower rate.
+This might indicate that some form of mitigation action is working, e.g. social distancing.

 Microbial growth

 In biology and biological engineering, the change in numbers of microbes due to asexual reproduction and nutrient exhaustion is commonly illustrated by a semi-log plot.
 Time is usually the independent axis, with the logarithm of the number or mass of bacteria or other microbe as the dependent variable.
 This forms a plot with four distinct phases, as shown below.